 However, you don’t need to be a vegetarian or vegan to enjoy the benefits that plant-based protein offers.
 By substituting plant-based protein for a portion of the meat you eat, you’ll get more fiber and antioxidants.
 In fact, beans, nuts, and whole grains, all high in protein, are excellent sources of antioxidants and fiber as well.
 Plus, research shows nuts reduce c-reactive protein, a marker of low-grade inflammation and are linked with lower mortality.

 Other Benefits of Plant-Based Protein

-Beyond its satiating power, plant-based protein may protect against cardiovascular disease due to its higher levels of fiber, magnesium, and anti-inflammatory compounds.
-Plus, a 2016 study found that diets high in whole grains were linked with a reduced mortality from all causes, including cardiovascular disease and cancer.
+Beyond its satiating power, a plant-based protein may protect against cardiovascular disease due to its higher levels of fiber, magnesium, and anti-inflammatory compounds.
+Plus, a 2016 study found that diets high in whole grains were linked with reduced mortality from all causes, including cardiovascular disease and cancer.
 We know that plant-based foods are linked with health benefits and most people in Western countries don’t eat enough of them.

 The Bottom Line

 A diet that contains a diversity of plant-based proteins may help you stay full while consuming fewer calories.
 Plus, plants are nutrient dense and have other health benefits that animal foods do not.
 When you have a hankering for a burger, try a bean or quinoa burger instead!
 Don’t forget to add some vegetable fixings too.